josephlewis/RR_civitates/README.md

 MetaData:

-ID - Unique Identification for each civitas
+ID - Unique Identification for each civitas\n
 DATE - Date that the data was created
 AUTHOR - Creator of the data
 LINK - URL Link to where data is housed